Ruweydha/Pizza-Delivery/README.md

 * Either a computer,phone,tablet or an Ipad
 * An access to the Internet

+## BDD.
+* The user can make an order by filling out a form asking to to select the size, crust, toppings and quantity of pizza they want.
+* The user needs to fill all fields.
+If not you get an alert saying all fields should be filled.
+* The user clicks on order button and a table is filled with their order and the total price to be paid.
+* The user then clicks the delivery button where a confirm appears on whether or not they would like the pizza to be delivered to them or not at an extra cost of 200.
+* If they want the pizza to be delivered a prompt appears that asks them for the location they would like it to be delivered.
+Then an alert that notifies them of the new total and how long it woud take for it to delivered.
+Their total increases by 200.
+* A checkout button appears where on clicking it the user will be alerted to make a payment of their total and the page refreshes.

 ## Known Bugs
 None at the moment.
 ## Technologies Used